kantord/me/src/cv.md

 ## References

 I have some pet projects where you can see my work:

-- [LibreLingo](https://github.com/kantord/LibreLingo) an experiment to create a community driven language-learning platform
+- [LibreLingo](https://github.com/kantord/LibreLingo) - an experiment to create a community driven *language-learning platform*
-- [just-dashboard](https://github.com/kantord/just-dashboard) create dashboards in minutes using YAML or JSON files
+- [just-dashboard](https://github.com/kantord/just-dashboard) - create *dashboards* in minutes using YAML or JSON files
-- [emuto](https://github.com/kantord/emuto) an experimental programming language for transforming JSON files
+- [emuto](https://github.com/kantord/emuto) - an experimental *programming language* for transforming JSON files

 </div>